 In May 2022, the Company approved an increase to Mr. Efron's salary, effective upon completion of the IPO, to \$187,000 through both employment agreements (which the subsidiary agreement is effected by the currency exchange rates) with performance bonuses of an additional \$50,000.
-In addition, Mr. Efron received a one-time \$85,000 bonus upon completion of the IPO and will annually receive \$100,000 of RSUs.
+In addition, Mr. Efron received a one-time \$85,000 bonus upon completion of the IPO and is entitled annually to receive \$100,000 of RSUs.
+For the fiscal year of 2023, Mr. Efron was not granted these RSUs.